kdiegorsantos/collect-exec/README.md

 - ansible-playbook

-If you want to automate the deploy of this shell script, feel free to use these ansible tasks.
+If you want to automate the deploy of this shell script, feel free to use these ansible playbooks.

 Deploy the shell script to your servers.
 ```bash